wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 </tbody>
 </table>

-In this section of the lab, you will use the provided shell script that automates the tasks for producing a server package for deployment to the collective.
+In this section of the lab, you use the provided shell script that automates the tasks for producing a server package for deployment to the collective.

 **Use the Maven Build script to produce a Server package**

-1. Run the **Maven Build** shell script to build the applications and produce a Liberty Server package, which will use WebSphere Liberty kernel, version 22.0.0.8
+1. Run the **Maven Build** shell script to build the applications and produce a Liberty Server package, which uses WebSphere Liberty kernel, version 22.0.0.8

         /home/techzone/liberty_admin_pot/lab-scripts/mavenBuild.sh -v 22.0.0.8